ChristiaanTD/Epigenomics-Final-Task/README.md

 Task description: Focus on regulatory elements that are located on chromosome 1, and generate a file *regulatory.elements.starts.tsv* that contains the name of the regulatory region (i.e. the name of the original ATAC-seq peak) and the start (5') coordinate of the region.

-Let's follow the reqiured steps for each tissue.
+Let's follow the required steps for each tissue.
 But first we need to know which columns contain this info.
 Lets take a look at the stomach file to explore.

 ```{bash}
 head -1 analyses/peaks.analysis/overlap.outside.histone.stomach.bed | awk 'BEGIN{FS=OFS="\t"}{for (i=1;i<=NF;i++){print $i, i}}'